Manta-Network/docs/docs/guides/MantaPay-Wallet.md

     <img alt="polkadot-js-allowed" src="/img/guides/subwallet_manage_website_access.png" width="40%"/>
     </div>

-- Check that the latest version of Manta Signer is installed, running, and logged in.
+- Check that the latest version of Manta Wallet is installed, running, and logged in.
 - Check that your internet connection is stable.
 - Check [here](https://polkadot.js.org/apps/#/settings/metadata) to see if your browser wallet's metadata needs to be updated.
 - If you see "..." or "Syncing to network," wait for your balances to finish loading before trying to transact.